ms-dot-k/TMT/README.md

 ### Test on fewer tasks
 You can also test the model on some selected tasks by changing the `test.sh`.
-For example, we can only test for captioning tasks, image captioning and image-to-speech captioning, by running `test_cap.sh`.
+For example, we can only test for captioning tasks, image captioning, and image-to-speech captioning, by running `test_cap.sh`.
 ```shell
 # test example
 sh test_cap.sh